fyrepaw13/ctf_writeups/WGMY2024/README.md

 ![image](https://github.com/user-attachments/assets/52214079-50ad-4ed1-92da-b9907e244482)

 Now, the buffer for our write is located at `_IO_2_1_stdout_`.
-The next thing to do would be to overwrite stdout with our payload.
+The next thing to do would be to overwrite stdout with our fake file struct.

 ```py
 fake = FileStructure(0)